nazimboudeffa/vue-cookbook/ch1.md

 https://cli.vuejs.org/guide/installation.html

-Then go to you GitHub folder and do `vue create hello-world` always with Git Bash
+Then go to you GitHub folder and do `vue create tchaktchouka` always with Git Bash

 After that you can do `npm run serve` in the created project folder with PowerShell and open your browser pointing to localhost:8080